Services for Members of the University

 Target audience: Bachelor students of all disciplines, currently writing a research paper of any kind

-Duration: between two and three hours
+Duration: appr. two hours

 Contents of the Workshop